 - Night terrors

-Sleep apnea-induced snoring reduces sleep quality because it causes sleep arousals.
+Sleep apnea-induced snoring reduces sleep quality because it causes sleep arousal.
 Sleep arousals are small interruptions during sleep, and they usually last 3 to 15 seconds.
-People who experience sleep arousals throughout the night don’t remember it, but frequent arousals cause sleep deprivation.
+People who experience sleep arousal throughout the night don’t remember it, but frequent arousals cause sleep deprivation.